UN-OCHA/styleguide/README.md

-# UNOCHA Front end style guide
+# UNOCHA Frontend styleguide

 This site is an evolving list of components and resources for OCHA websites.

 The guide is a living document created to meet the needs of OCHA's developers and designers.
-If you have any feedback, questions or comment please contact digitalservices@humanitarianresponse.info.
+If you have any feedback, questions or comment please contact digitalservices@humanitarianresponse.info

-## Contents

-### Common Design
+## Common Design

 The [Common Design](https://un-ocha.github.io/styleguide/common-design) is a unified design system for OCHA platforms.

-### OCHA Basic Drupal Theme
+## OCHA Basic Drupal Theme

 [OCHA Basic](https://un-ocha.github.io/styleguide/ocha) is a minimal starter theme for Drupal incorporating the Common Design header and footer.

-### Individual website component libraries
+## Individual website component libraries

 The individual component libraries are intended to document the front end for the project.

 [Humanitarian ID component library & guidelines](https://un-ocha.github.io/styleguide/hid)

-### Shared libraries
+## Shared libraries

 [Icon library](https://un-ocha.github.io/styleguide/icons)